 Partner - Leader of the Business Law Group

 Josianne Beaudry is a member of the Business law group.
-Her practice is primarily focused on securities law.
-She advises financial sector participants on the application of regulations relating to securities and corporate governance.
+Her practice is primarily focused on securities law, investment funds and mining law.
+She also advises financial sector participants on the application of regulations relating to securities and corporate governance.